jbillmann/GarageServer.IO/README.md

 ```js
 GarageServerIO.addInput(input)
 ```
 Notify the server of client inputs.
-These will be used to determine state from the physics processing.
+Inputs are transferred to the server and subsequently used to determine the new player state from the physics processing.
+The idea here is that this call is made during each pass of the physics loop on the client.
 `input` **object literal**
 This can be anything as it pertains to your game - 1, 'left', 'right', etc., whatever you want to make it.
 #### getPlayerStates